ptrkrysik/multi-rtl/README.md

 Installation
 ==================
-To install `Multi-rtl` installation of gnuradio-dev, gr-osmosdr and python-scipy is required.
+To install `Multi-RTL` installation of gnuradio-dev, gr-osmosdr and python-scipy is required.
 Tools typically used for building `GNU Radio` - cmake, swig and g++ - are also needed.

-On Debian based systems to install programs required by `Multi-rtl` use following command:
+On Debian based systems to install programs required by `Multi-RTL` use following command:
 ```sh
 sudo apt-get install gr-osmosdr gnuradio-dev cmake swig build-essential doxygen python-scipy
 ```

-You can also use [PyBombs](https://github.com/gnuradio/pybombs) to install `Multi-rtl`'s prerequisites.
+You can also use [PyBombs](https://github.com/gnuradio/pybombs) to install `Multi-RTL`'s prerequisites.
 Installation of PyBombs itself is described in [here](https://github.com/gnuradio/pybombs#installation).
 After installing it execute:
 ```sh
 sudo pybombs install gr-osmosdr
 ```

-To install `Multi-rtl` first download its source code:
+To install `Multi-RTL` first download its source code:
 ```sh
 git clone https://github.com/ptrkrysik/multi_rtl.git
 ```